Treadmill: Use for punishment

-Punishment treadmills remained in use until the second half of the 19th century; they were typically twenty-foot (0,6 m) long paddle wheels with twenty-four steps around a six-foot (1,82 m) cylinder.
+Punishment treadmills remained in use until the second half of the 19th century; they were typically twenty-foot (6 m) long paddle wheels with twenty-four steps around a six-foot (1.82 m) cylinder.
 Several prisoners stood side-by-side on a wheel and had to work six or more hours a day, effectively climbing 5,000 to 14,000 vertical feet (1500 to 4000 m).
 While the purpose was mainly punitive, the most infamous mill at Brixton Prison was installed in 1821 and used to grind grain to supplement an existing windmill which Cubitt had previously installed nearby.
 It gained notoriety for the cruelty with which it was used, which then became a popular satirical metaphor for early-19th century prisons.

 The machines could also pump water or power ventilators in mines.

-Exercise treadmills
+Use for exercise

-The first US patent for a treadmill "training machine" (#1,064,968) was issued on June 17, 1913.
+The first American patent for a treadmill "training machine" (#1,064,968) was issued on June 17, 1913.

 The forerunner of the exercise treadmill was designed to diagnose heart and lung diseases, and was invented by Robert Bruce and Wayne Quinton at the University of Washington in 1952.
 Kenneth H. Cooper's research on the benefits of aerobic exercise, published in 1968, provided a medical argument to support the commercial development of the home treadmill and exercise bike.
+The average lifespan of a treadmill is about 7 to 12 years.

 Among users of treadmills today are medical facilities (hospitals, rehabilitation centers, medical and physiotherapy clinics, institutes of higher education), sports clubs, biomechanics institutes, orthopedic shoe shops, running shops, Olympic training centers, universities, fire-training centers, NASA, test facilities, police forces and armies, gyms and even home users.

 Treadmill ergometers are now mainly motor driven.
 Most treadmills have a running deck with a rotating belt.
 Before and after the running deck, there are two shafts.
 The belt is stretched between the shafts and the running deck.
 Safety standards for treadmills are IEC EN 957-1 and IEC EN 957-6.

-For medical treadmills applicable norms, standards and guidelines include the Medical Device Directive (MDD), European Guideline 93/42 EEC, European Guideline 2007/47 EEC, IEC EN 60601-1, EN 62304, EN 14971 and the machinery directive 2006/42/EC.
+For medical treadmills applicable norms, standards and guidelines include the Medical Device Regulation (EU 2017/745), IEC EN 60601-1, EN 62304, EN 14971 and the machinery directive 2006/42/EC.